Rucete ✏ Campbell Biology In a Nutshell

 2. Key Steps and Products

-Acetyl-CoA Formation: Pyruvate from glycolysis is converted into acetyl-CoA, releasing CO₂ and producing NADH.
+- Acetyl-CoA Formation: Pyruvate is converted to acetyl-CoA, releasing CO₂ and producing NADH.

-ATP (or GTP) Production: Succinyl-CoA is converted to succinate, generating ATP (or GTP).
+- ATP (or GTP) Production: Succinyl-CoA is converted to succinate, producing ATP (or GTP).

 3. Energy Yield per Acetyl-CoA Molecule